 Check Fraud Tactics Today

-As deposit channels have evolved, so too have check fraud tactics.
+Even more, as deposit channels have evolved, so too have check fraud tactics.

 New check fraud techniques, strengthened by advanced printing and scanning technologies, have made producing fake checks less expensive and simpler than ever before.
 Fraudsters can create counterfeit checks on high-quality stock with legitimate financial institution names and addresses, multi-colored watermarks, and verifiable routing and account numbers.

 There are also social engineering tactics to contend with.
 The FTC has repeatedly warned about cons involving people duped into believing they have landed a new job as a mystery shopper or personal assistant; bought into car-wrap advertising; won a phony sweepstakes; or received an overpayment.
-In these instances, the victims will receive instructions to deposit a bogus check into their account.
+In these instances, the victims will receive text message with instructions to deposit funds from a bogus check into their account.
 They are then usually instructed to send or wire an electronic payment before their FI can detect the fake check.

 During the pandemic, checks were especially prevalent in unemployment and stimulus payment fraud, romance and pet scams, as well as get-rich-quick-type money mule schemes.